chrismalcolm/jspec/README.md

 | `{"same_\w+": ["\d{2}", ... , 14], "other": "key-[0-9a-f]{4}", ...}` | `{"same_word": [12, 13, 14], "other": "key-0af4", "extra": {}}` |

 *NOTE*
 *Be careful not to use ambiguous regex when matching arrays or objet fields.
 E.g. {"\w+": [], "other": 1} is ambiguous since other can match \w+.
-This is to be avoided as resukts would not be consistent.*
+This is to be avoided as results would not be consistent.*

 ### Ellipsis Templating
 ---
-Using a pair of ellipsis to surround an element in a JSPEC array will interepter to only except elements which adhere to the regex in the array.
-Similarly, using a pair of ellipsis to surround a key-value pair will instruct the interepter to only accept key-value pairs which adhere to the regex in the object.
+Using a pair of ellipsis to surround an element in a JSPEC array will interpreter to only except elements which adhere to the regex in the array.
+Similarly, using a pair of ellipsis to surround a key-value pair will instruct the interpreter to only accept key-value pairs which adhere to the regex in the object.

 | Syntax | Match example |
 |-|-|